dekoder-org/donation-encourager/README.md

     ],
     itemSelectorSettings: {
       items: ITEMS_DEFAULT,
-      preselectedItems: [ITEMS_DEFAULT[3]]
+      preselectedItems: [ITEMS_DEFAULT[2]]
     },
     blurEnabled: true
   }
 ];
 ```

-Each level is defined by an object with three fields:
+Each level is defined by an object with the following three properties:

-field | example | description
+property | example | description
 --- | --- | ---
 contentThreshold | `5` | Defines the threshold of read contents for this level settings to become active.
 boxSettings | `[{ position: "bottom", expanded: true }]` | An array of box objects.
 Each box object must indicate the boxes position within the article's body text (it can one of `"top"`, `"middle"`, or `"bottom"` or a number indicating the exact block number; `0` means the first block) and whether the box should be initially expanded or not.